Akianonymus/gdrive-downloader/README.md

 You can interrupt many times you want, it will resume ( hopefully ).

 It will not download again if file is already present, thus avoiding bandwidth waste.

+In normal mode of downloading, when aria is used, if interrupted, then it will be resumed by curl because aria cannot detect the remote file size.

+But when `--key` or `--oauth` is used, it will resume successfully with aria too.

 ## Uninstall